Yginio Salazar: Lincoln County War and beyond

 Yginio met Billy the Kid, and looked up to him as a role model.
 The only battle Yginio fought in during the Lincoln County War was the Five-Day Battle and was one of the fourteen Regulators inside the McSween house.
 When the Regulators had to flee the burning home, he was shot in the back and shoulder and pretended to be dead so he wouldn't be shot again.
 He crawled to his sister-in-law's house, a half-mile away from Lincoln, and was treated by the Fort Stanton doctor, Dan Appel.
 Yginio later became an honest rancher.
 After Billy the Kid escaped from jail in Lincoln, killing his two guards, he fled to Yginio's home where Salazar provided food and water while Billy the Kid camped nearby.

 Later life

 Yginio Salazar cannot be located in the 1885 Territorial Census.
-The 1900 Lincoln, Lincoln County census introduces a mystery regarding the date of Yginio's marriage to Isabel Paniague of Lincoln County.
+The 1900 Lincoln County census introduces a mystery regarding the date of Yginio's marriage to Isabel Paniague of Lincoln County.
 The census lists the household of Yginio Salazar married to Isabel (age 35, born May 1865).
 A daughter Pilar is listed as age 18, born November, 1881.
 Isabel is shown to be the mother of one child with that child still living.
 However, the census also records that Yginio and Isabel have been married only FOUR years (1896).

 The 1910 Lincoln, Lincoln County census shows Yginio, now age 50 is shown as being married once but Isabel (now age 45) as married twice.
 The census records show that Isabel was the mother of NO children, and shows that Yginio and Isabel have been married for 12 years (1898).